Best Camping Lanterns and Camping Lights of 2024/25

 What we didn't like: heavy, wanted additional light output for chores

-Compare Prices on the BioLite AlpenGlow 500
+Compare Prices on the BioLite AlpenGlow 500 Lantern

 The AlpenGlow is a medium-sized rechargeable lantern that has multi-color functionality.

 What appeals to us the most about the AlpenGlow is the multiple colors and the party trick-like ability to create a light show from your phone.
 For example, the AlpenGlow can have multiple colors at once, splitting half the lantern with blue and red light.
-We found this especially lovely when camping during a fire ban, which prevented us from having a real campfire.
+We found this especially lovely when camping during a fire ban in California, which prevented us from having a real campfire.
 The ability to gather around a festive colored lantern and control the light with our phone felt like a fun alternative to "cowboy TV" (what some people call having a campfire).

 The BioLite AlpenGlow is one of very few lanterns we tested that comes with a red light mode.
 Most outdoors people prefer red lights because it helps campers preserve night vision and is less jarring to nearby campers.
 Photo by Liz Thomas.

-The AlpenGlow weighs 6.4 oz, which is mid-range for a lantern.
-It's not the lightest backpacking lantern, but it's also big enough to work as a camping lantern.
-Price-wise, it's also mid-range among the lanterns we reviewed.
+The AlpenGlow weighs 13.8 oz, which is not the lightest backpacking lantern, but it's also big enough to work as a camping lantern.
+For an even more portable version, consider the BioLite AlpenGlow 250.
+It's got most of the same features, but weighs about half as much.

 The BioLite AlpenGlow 500 is a top-rated lantern at REI, with customer reviews ranking it at 4.8/5.
-It also is made the Best Lanterns list in the REI Co-op Journal.
+It also made the Best Lanterns list in the REI Co-op Journal.
 Customer reviews overwhelmingly give it 5 out of 5 stars, specifically noting the multiple colors, candlelight "vibe," warm light, quality engineering, and fast charge.

 The biggest complaint – and one we share with customers – is that it isn't available in USB-C, which is widely considered the future of USB charging.